Close Brothers Group anti-slavery and human trafficking statement for the financial year ended 31 July 2019

 Close Brothers has continued to consider the requirements of the Modern Slavery Act when sourcing new goods and services from the third-party supply market.

-Findings are categorised and formally tracked, reported and communicated to the relevant supplier along with our expectations that they must implement time-bound corrective actions and demonstrate improvement.
+The findings of these reviews continue to be categorised and formally tracked, reported and communicated to the supplier, where relevant, along with our expectations for the implementation of time-bound corrective actions.